 If you encounter the following error: SSO Failed: Native SSPI library not loaded, paste the ntlmauth.dll to the bin folder of the JRE used by Talend Studio.

-otherwise the report generation may not succeed.
-You may encounter errors like
+case-insensitive, otherwise the report generation may not succeed.
+You may

 The ntext data type is not supported.